-Monroe County Children’s Vision Center is extremely pleased to have Tronox as CVC’s first Corporate Partner, and that Amy Webb, HR Manager for the US Region, is a member of the Board of Directors.
+Monroe County Children’s Vision Center is extremely pleased to have Tronox as CVC’s first Corporate Partner, and that Amy Webb, HR Manager for the US Region, is our liaison.
 Her enthusiasm for the work of CVC is truly encouraging as she sees the future value to the workforce of the entire county in the correction of children’s vision problems.

 The following information is from the Tronox.com website:

 ”Tronox Limited is a global leader in the mining, production and marketing of inorganic minerals and chemicals.
 The company operates two vertically integrated businesses: Titanium dioxide (TiO2) and Alkali Chemicals.